BroadcomMFD/debugger-for-mainframe/README.md

 Statement trace displays information about the statements that you pass during your debug session.
 You can view this information in the **Statement Trace View** in the left-hand sidebar of your IDE.

-You can click on an entry in the Call Stack or Statement Trace View to move the cursor to the relevant line of the COBOL file.
+You can click on an entry in the Call Stack or Statement Trace View to move the cursor to the relevant line of the source code file.

 Records displayed in both views contain the following information: